Banging Toolbox

 Skil PWRCore 12 brushless cordless drill driver kit

-- Compact design allows for use in tight spaces.
+• Compact design enables use in tight spaces.

 #5 Another DIY drill